A staggered semi-implicit hybrid FV/FE projection method for weakly compressible flows: Numerical discretization

 To avoid spurious oscillations on the solution we add a non-linearity on the scheme by applying an ENO (Essentially Non-Oscillatory) interpolation method.
 The slopes are adaptively chosen as follows:

-where $\left( \nabla W\right)_{ T_{ij}} $ is the gradient of $W$ at the auxiliary tetrahedra that intersects the face (see, on the 2D representation in Figure \ref{fig:up_g_t}, the triangle with green contour).
+The triangles $T_{ij}$, $T_{ijL}$ and $T_{ijR}$, in which the gradients of the conservative variable are computed, are constructed by connecting the barycentres of the faces of the finite elements (see Figure \ref{fig:up_g_t} for the 2D representation).
+The computation of these derivatives can also be seen as the gradient computation of Crouzeix-Raviart finite elements defined on the primal mesh.

 \item[Step 2.]
-Computation of the boundary extrapolated values at the barycenter of faces, $N_{ij}$:
+Computation of the boundary extrapolated values at the barycentre of faces, $N_{ij}$:

 \item[Step 3.]
 Computation of the variables involved in the flux term with second order of accuracy using the mid-point rule.
-Taylor series expansion in time and Cauchy-Kovalevskaya procedure are applied to locally approximate the conservative variables at time $\frac{\Delta t}{2}$.
+Taylor series expansion in time and the Cauchy-Kovalevskaya procedure, { based on the momentum conservation equation \eqref{eq:momentum2}}, are applied to locally approximate the conservative variables at time $\frac{\Delta t}{2}$.
 This methodology accounts for the contribution of the advection and diffusion terms to the time evolution of the flux term at the momentum conservation equation.
 The resulting evolved variables read